A poor or bad credit score makes it unlikely that you will easily qualify for a regular credit card.

 Best Secured Credit Cards in Canada FAQs

 Yes, a secured credit card can help increase your credit score like a regular credit card.
-The credit card company reports your credit history to the credit bureaus and if you are making payments on time and using your card responsibly, a secured card can be great for building and rebuilding credit.
+The credit card company reports your credit history to the credit bureaus, and if you are making payments on time and using your card responsibly, a secured card can be great for building and rebuilding credit.

 The top secured credit card in Canada is the Neo Financial Secured Credit Card.
-This secured credit card has no annual fees and users earn cash back when they make purchases.
+This secured credit card has no annual fees, and users earn cash back when they make purchases.

 Secured credit cards are not commonly offered or advertised by Canada’s largest banks.
-That said, you may qualify for one if you apply for a credit card and do not have sufficient credit history.
+That said, you may qualify for one if you apply for a credit card and do not have a sufficient credit history.
 You can learn about the secured credit cards offered by RBC, BMO, TD, and CIBC.

 Yes, you can deposit $500, $1,000, or more as security funds for your secured credit card.
 Your security deposits determine your credit limit.